o19s/elasticsearch-learning-to-rank/docs/logging-features.rst

 Modifying an existing feature set and logging
 ================================================

 Feature sets can be appended to.
-As mentioned in the last chapter, if you want to incorporate a new feature, such as :code:`user_rating`, we can append that query to our featureset :code:`more_movie_features`:
+As mentioned in :doc:`building-features`, you saw if you want to incorporate a new feature, such as :code:`user_rating`, we can append that query to our featureset :code:`more_movie_features`:

 .. code-block:: json